-- (2) A Party in the initial or subsequent proceedings within the Specialist Chambers or the Registrar seeking to vary protective measures ordered shall: - (a) apply to the Panel which ordered the protective measures; or - (b) if that Panel is no longer seized, apply to the Panel seized of the subsequent proceedings. - (3) 1A judge or a panel in a court in Kosovo or in a Third State, parties in proceedings before a court in Kosovo or in a Third State, when authorised by the appropriate prosecutorial or judicial authority, a victim participating in the proceedings or witness for whom protective measures have been ordered by the Specialist Chambers, may seek variation of the protective measures by applying to the President.
-2The President shall: - (a) refer the application to the Panel which ordered the protective measures; or - (b) assign a Single Judge to rule on the application, if that Panel is no longer seized. - (4) Before determining an application under this Rule, the Panel or the Single Judge shall endeavour to obtain all relevant information from proceedings where protective measures have been ordered, and shall consult with any Judge who ordered protective measures if that Judge remains on the Roster. - (5) 1The Panel or the Single Judge determining an application under this Rule shall ensure through the Witness Protection and Support Office that the protected person has given consent to the variation of protective measures.
-2In the absence of such consent, variation of protective measures may be ordered proprio motu if justified by exigent circumstances or where a miscarriage of justice would otherwise result. - (6) 1A witness, or his or her legal representative, where applicable, may waive in whole or in part protective measures granted pursuant to Rule 80, after being advised by a Panel or the Witness Protection and Support Office of the consequences thereof.
-2The waiver shall be made before a Panel or in a written statement signed by the witness and by the Witness Protection and Support Office.
-3The Panel shall ensure that the waiver is free and voluntary.
+- (3) A judge or a panel in a court in Kosovo or in a Third State, parties in proceedings before a court in Kosovo or in a Third State, when authorised by the appropriate prosecutorial or judicial authority, a victim participating in the proceedings or witness for whom protective measures have been ordered by the Specialist Chambers, may seek variation of the protective measures by applying to the President.
+The President shall: - (a) refer the application to the Panel which ordered the protective measures; or - (b) assign a Single Judge to rule on the application, if that Panel is no longer seized. - (4) Before determining an application under this Rule, the Panel or the Single Judge shall endeavour to obtain all relevant information from proceedings where protective measures have been ordered, and shall consult with any Judge who ordered protective measures if that Judge remains on the Roster. - (5) The Panel or the Single Judge determining an application under this Rule shall ensure through the Witness Protection and Support Office that the protected person has given consent to the variation of protective measures.
+In the absence of such consent, variation of protective measures may be ordered proprio motu if justified by exigent circumstances or where a miscarriage of justice would otherwise result. - (6) A witness, or his or her legal representative, where applicable, may waive in whole or in part protective measures granted pursuant to Rule 80, after being advised by a Panel or the Witness Protection and Support Office of the consequences thereof.
+The waiver shall be made before a Panel or in a written statement signed by the witness and by the Witness Protection and Support Office.
+The Panel shall ensure that the waiver is free and voluntary.